murielProton/P12-DeployeSalesforceApp/README.md

 6. Click Send
 7. In Postman the window will show "Status 201 Created".
 8. In the instance of Salesforce Organisation, you will find a new Account named "Postman".
+## Contact sObject in Salesforce lakes a field Activated
+  1. Setup / Object Manager / Field & Relationship
+  2. Click on New
+  3. Checkbox
+Field Label : Activated
+Default Value : Checked
+Field Name : Activated
+Description : A Contact record must not be deleted in Salesforce, it must be deactivated.
+When a Contact has been deleted in CRM AXG it must be this checkbox must be unchecked.
+Help Text : This checkbox is checked when a Contact is created, and it is unchecked when the Contact record is deleted from CRM AXG.
+ Establish field-level security : System Administrator at least Visible on all Layouts.

 ## Naming Conventions and Deseign Pattern
 Folow the rules of this GitHub Repository https://github.com/cfpb/salesforce-docs/blob/master/_pages/Salesforce-Naming-Conventions.md